-She buys a 1000 pounds of it, stores it and creates dishes to introduce it into people’s diets.
-Same goes for the giant pacific octopus which she turned into an amazing terrine that evening!
+She buys 1000 pounds of it, stores it, and creates dishes to introduce it into people’s diets.
+The same goes for the giant pacific octopus which she turned into an amazing terrine that evening!
 She also had my personal local favorite, spotted prawn which she served as a mousse with roe on top, the most delicious thing I ate all weekend.

 More of my AFAR Seattle Experience to come!

-If AFAR Experiences sounds like something you would be interested, you might want to consider their next trip to Mexico City in October.
+If AFAR Experiences sounds like something you would be interested in, you might want to consider their next trip to Mexico City in October.